The virus and its transmission | Travel health intervention guide

 Variants

 As with most viruses, errors sometimes occur randomly during the replication of the genetic material of the SARS-CoV-2 virus.
 These are mutations.
 When several mutations modify the properties of the virus, it is a variant of the virus or a new lineage.
 This phenomenon is common.
-Variants are being monitored for the impacts they could have on the evolution of the COVID-19 pandemic, including affecting transmissibility, severity, or immune response.
+Variants are being monitored for the impacts they might have on the evolution of the COVID-19 pandemic, including affecting transmissibility, severity, or immune response.
 They are classified into two categories by the WHO: variants of concern and variants of interest.

 As of December 15, 2021, five variants have been classified as variants of concern by the WHO: